solvespace/solvespace/cython/README.md

    ...
 ```

-Solver can also be serialized and copied.
+Solver can also be serialized and copied, but can not modify or undo last step.

 ```python
 import pickle